5x5 storage unit vs 5x10 storage unit

 • Flexible month-to-month leases

-• Switch sizes any time your needs change
+• Switch unit sizes at any time (based on availability)

-Ready to rent your unit with Extra Space Storage?
+Ready to reserve your storage unit with Extra Space Storage?

 Frequently Asked Questions